oldfatcrab/PSYCH101/README.md

 ### <a name="1b5"></a>Three New Beginnings of Psychology

-- in the 1960s and 70s, each of these traditions had a significant rebirth (new biginning)
+- in the 1960s and 70s, each of these traditions had a significant rebirth (new beginning)
 - The Psychiatric Tradition
     - Humanistic Approach - The Third Wave
         - Carl Rogers